In the past years, we had tried to spend some time in Crete, but something always happened and it was cancelled. But not this year!

 Day 5 Kedrodasos – Elafonisi

-This day we would drive the longest, as we would change accommodation from Kissamos to Paliochora.
+This day we would drive the longest, as we would change accommodation from Kissamos to Palaiochora town.

-But meantime, we would visit two fantastic beaches, Kedrodasos and Elafonissi!
+But before arriving Palaiochora, we would visit two fantastic beaches, Kedrodasos and Elafonissi!

 If you a fan of camping, then this is your place!
 The beach has many cedars where you can find a quiet and shady place to camp or just lie down with your towel and a book!